-- Suitable provision where it has been assessed that PPE is required, the provision of PPE must be suitable and appropriate to the work-task and its associated risk i.e., the equipment must fit the user properly and be of proportionate size and weight for them to use it.
-'The equipment must also be CE marked in accordance with the Personal Protective Equipment Regulations 2002.' - Compatibility and effectiveness where more than one item of equipment must be worn for any given task, the PPE items must still be effective when worn together.
-The wearing of one item (e.g., protective eyewear) must not cause the other item to be ill fitting, and therefore ineffective (e.g., a respirator) and vice versa. - Maintenance and storage PPE must be properly looked after, maintained, and stored.
+- Suitable provision where it has been assessed that PPE is required, the provision of PPE must be suitable and appropriate to the work task and its associated risk i.e., the equipment must fit the user properly and be of proportionate size and weight for them to use it.
+'The equipment must also be CE marked following the Personal Protective Equipment Regulations 2002.' - Compatibility and effectiveness where more than one item of equipment must be worn for any given task, the PPE items must still be effective when worn together.
+Wearing one item (e.g., protective eyewear) must not cause the other item to be ill-fitting, and be ineffective (e.g., a respirator) and vice versa. - Maintenance and storage PPE must be properly cared for, maintained, and stored.
 Reusable items must be properly cleaned and kept in good condition.
-If items have disposable parts (e.g., respirator filters) replacements parts must be properly compatible with the original piece of equipment. - Considerations such as having replacement PPE available (in the event of damage or malfunction) and appointing someone to oversee how and when items are maintained are important too.
-Use and training It's the duty of the employer to ensure that employees have correct training on the use of PPE, what level of responsibility that the employee has towards the maintenance of PPE and that they are properly informed about the risks that the PPE is protecting them from.
-It is also the responsibility of the employer to ensure that any PPE provided is being used correctly. - Employee responsibility The duty of the employee is to use PPE in accordance with instruction and training.
-Employees also have a responsibility to report any damage, defects, or loss of equipment that they are aware of.
+If items have disposable parts (e.g., respirator filters) replacement parts must be properly compatible with the original piece of equipment. - Considerations such as having replacement PPE available (in the event of damage or malfunction) and appointing someone to oversee how and when items are maintained are important too.
+Use and training The employer must ensure that employees have correct training on the use of PPE, what level of responsibility the employee has towards the maintenance of PPE and that they are properly informed about the risks that the PPE is protecting them from.
+It is also the responsibility of the employer to ensure that any PPE provided is being used correctly. - Employee responsibility The employee must use PPE following instructions and training.
+Employees also have the responsibility to report any damage, defects, or loss of equipment that they are aware of.